TabbycatDebate/tabbycat/docs/features/venue-constraints.rst

 *list* of venues.
 Of course, it's permissible for a venue category to have only one venue in it.

-The algorithm used to satisfy venue constraints is not guaranteed to be optimal.
-In some rare cases, it may propose an allocation that fails some constraints, even though some other allocation would have satisfied all (or more) constraints.
-In almost all practical circumstances, however, it should work, and save human effort (and time) in specially allocating rooms.

 Adding venue categories
 =======================

 Before you add venue constraints, you first need to add venue categories.
 Each venue category is a list of venues, typically satisfying a particular need.
 For example, you might have a category for each of the following:

 - Venues with step-free access
 - Venues that are close to general assembly (the briefing room)